 Make sure that you can gather every kind of evidence that will paint your partner black because he will be working very hard to make you look like the bad person here.
 Remember, he loves playing the victim.

 3. Talk to people who will understand what you mean

 Someone who has never seen the bad side of your narcissist husband is never going to believe you or hear your side of the story.
-You need to gather as many people as possible to your support, so that they can help you fight back.
+The odds can be stacked against you, even more, when divorcing a covert narcissist husband.
+You need to gather support from as many people as possible so that they can help you fight back.

 4. Do not rethink your decision

-What happened in your marriage cannot be undone, but you can at least make the rest of your life better.
-Don’t think about the kids.
-Explain divorce to your children, in age appropriate ways and be rest assured that they will understand once they are mature enough.
+What happened in your marriage cannot be undone but you can make the rest of your life better.
+Don’t second-guess your decision for the sake of the kids.
+Explain divorce to your children in age-appropriate ways and rest assured that they will understand once they are mature enough.
 For once, think about yourself too.

 5. Keep multiple copies of all the evidence that you have collected